johsteffens/mocutsvd/README.md

 ## What it is

-Singular Value Decomposition is the method of finding the three components $U, \Sigma, V$ to an arbitrary (m x n) matrix $M$, which satisfy the equation $M = U \cdot \Sigma \cdot V^*$ .
+Singular Value Decomposition is the method of finding the three components $U, \Sigma, V$ to an arbitrary (m x n) matrix $M$, which satisfy the equation $M = U \cdot \Sigma \cdot V^\ast$ .
 Where $\Sigma$ is a diagonal matrix containing singular values and $U$, $V$ are unitary matrices containing left and right singular vectors.
 The SVD algorithm is of critical importance in science and engineering.

 MOCUT SVD is an efficient, easy-to-use and highly portable stand-alone-implementation for C or C++ programs.
 This SVD solution was completely redesigned from scratch.
 It contains several improvements compared to traditional implementations and is specially optimized for modern CPU architectures.